-4.1 Accuracy
+4.2 Accuracy

-Experimental setup: We evaluate Gordon and IG using the same Azure-East web server we use to evaluate CCAnalyzer (§3.3.1).
+Experimental setup: We evaluate Gordon and IG using the same Azure-East web server we use to evaluate CCAnalyzer (§4.1).
 We point the Gordon client and IG client, installed on a server in the CloudLab Utah testbed, to download the same 100MB file from the Apache web server.
-We classify each CCA 5 times for Gordon and CCAnalyzer and 30 times for IG (as is done in the their paper).
+We classify each CCA 5 times for Gordon and CCAnalyzer using their hand-crafted decision tree (as is done in the Gordon paper).
+We classify each CCA 20 times for IG (as is done in the IG paper) using traces collected from the same AWS-Virginia web server as the training set.